matty-michel/seniorThesisRepo/README.md

 LAYERS & TAGS - Unity uses "layers" and "tags" as helpful organization tools to separate game objects.
 Tags are a useful way to reference an object in a script.

+COROUTINE - A "coroutine" is a method that can pause execution and then resume after a certain amount of time.

 ### Gameplay: